joomla/joomla-cms/media_source/README.md

 The list of tasks is not strict, and depending on the builder needs.
 However, it is required the builder to implement `getBuildTasks()` so the main script know which tasks need to run while running the complete build.
-Method `getAllTasks()` is optional, needed only when builder have a tasks that can be executed from CLI but which does not participate in the complete build.
+Method `getAllTasks()` is optional, needed only when builder have the tasks that can be executed from CLI but which does not participate in the complete build.

 To simplify the codding it is possible to extend `DefaultModuleBuilder` class.